 The chamber which I am stuffing with hay could contain ten Marmots.
-If I had excavated it myself, would I have made it smaller?...
-It is not certain that I will pass the Long Night alone.
+If I had excavated it myself, would I have constructed it smaller?...
+It is far from certain that I will pass the Long Night alone.
 If I can take between my two paws a frozen Marmot, why could I not bring him back here?
 Why not two?

 M.02.07.01.05 / M.150

 I am approaching the end, and that is happy, because the roof of my mouth is bloody. – It is a disagreeable manner of carrying that we Marmots pass down, from generation unto generation.
-Filling oneself, stuffing the mouth with hay, only to disgorge it in one’s burrow!...
-Still, I accept the hay up there.
+Filling oneself, stuffing the mouth with hay, only to disgorge it in one’s Burrow!...
+Still, the hay up there is fine.
 This is too coarse.